nazarsosyak/adav-group/README.md

+## Who Infected the Market?

 **Ever wondered which stock took your wallet down the drain?**
-**Want someone to blame for losing your life savings?**
+**Looking for someone to blame for your life savings disappearing?**

-Some stocks show symptoms early.
-Some amplify the shock.
-Others silently transmit risk across the network.
+We can help with that.

+---

+### The idea

+Markets don’t collapse all at once.
+They spread.

+A sudden price shock rarely stays local.
+It travels through correlations, sector linkages, and hidden dependencies — infecting stocks that were never directly exposed to the original event.

+This project treats financial markets as a **living system**, where shocks behave like pathogens and risk propagates through a complex network.

+---

-Our objective is simple:
+### Our objective

 > **Find the patient zero.
 > Identify the spreading patterns.
-> Reconstruct the outbreak.
+> Reconstruct the outbreak —
-> Politely ask the culprit to explain themselves in court.**
+> then politely ask the culprit to explain themselves in court.**

+---

+### How it works

-Using a large stock-level dataset, we reconstruct the outbreak step by step.
-Each post in this blog is a **case file**: documenting signals, transmission paths, and moments where the market’s immune system failed.
+Using a large stock-level dataset, we reconstruct financial outbreaks step by step.
+Each post in this blog is a **case file**, documenting:

+- early warning signals
+- transmission paths across stocks and sectors
+- super-spreader behavior
+- moments where the market’s immune system failed

+The goal is not prediction, but **forensic understanding**.

+---

+### The investigation

+This site is structured as an ongoing investigation.
+Posts follow the logic of an epidemiological inquiry:

+- **Symptoms** — volatility spikes and abnormal correlations
+- **Transmission** — how shocks spread through the network
+- **Case Zero** — identifying the first infected stock
+- **Verdict** — assessing responsibility and systemic impact

+---

-Welcome to the investigation.
+**Welcome to the investigation.**